JonathanCasey/grand_trade_auto/docs/setup.md

 `logger.conf.default` has the recommended initial settings, though some details like the log file location should be set accordingly.

-The conf has one additional section named `[special tweaks]`.
-Any undesired option can be commented out / deleted, including the entire section.

-The `cli arg level override handlers` key allows the option for CLI invocation of the python module to provide an argument to override the log level of the root logger and for only the handlers specified in that comma-delimited keyn.
-The handlers in `cli arg level override handlers` must match the handler key names used elsewhere in the file.
-Note that it is not perfect since it can only try to match the handler on some of the config parameters because the name is not stored (should be added in python 3.10 as indicated by [this commit](https://github.com/python/cpython/commit/b15100fe7def8580c78ed16f0bb4b72b2ae7af3f)).
+There are a couple extra items added to the handlers beyond the standard options supported by `logging.config.fileConfig()`.
+Note that these options are not perfect since it can only try to match the handler on some of the config parameters because the name is not stored (should be added in python 3.10 as indicated by
+[this commit](https://github.com/python/cpython/commit/b15100fe7def8580c78ed16f0bb4b72b2ae7af3f)).
+This should only matter if the class, level, and format specifier all match.

+Each handler can specify a `max level` as well.
+This can be specified in name or in number format, and will setup a filter so messages at this level and below (and in accordance with the `level` parameter) are included while ones above are not.

+The handlers also allow `allow level override lower` and `allow level override raise` to be specified.
+This allows the option for CLI invocation of the python module to provide an argument to override the log level of the root logger and of the handlers that have one of these options.
+Allowing lower will let the handler's level be overridden with a lower value; while allowing higher will only allow the handler's level to be overridden with a higher one.
+It is not recommended to use both together in one handler.
+This does not impact the `max level` setting at all.

 There is also a `max stdout level` key in the `[special tweaks]` section.
 This can set the maximum level that will be routed to stdout; above which it will be